RounakJoshi09/Custom-Form-Poc/README.md

 ### Creating a Form

 1. Navigate to `/builder` or click "Open Form Builder" on the homepage
-2. Drag field components from the right panel to the canvas
+2. Drag field components from the right panel to any specific grid cell in the canvas
+3. Drop fields anywhere in the layout - the grid automatically expands as needed
+4. Move existing fields by dragging them to new positions (fields will swap if target is occupied)
+5. Use the "Grid Management" panel to view statistics or manually adjust row count
-3. Configure field properties in the configuration panel
+6. Configure field properties in the configuration panel
-4. Switch between different layout options (25-75, 50-50, 75-25, 100%)
+6. Switch between different layout options (25-75, 50-50, 75-25, 100%)
-5. Preview your form by clicking the "Preview" tab
+7. Preview your form by clicking the "Preview" tab
-6. Save your form using the "Save Form" button
+8. Save your form using the "Save Form" button

 ### Viewing Forms